crypto-org-chain/cosmos-sdk/docs/architecture/adr-tiered-lock-rewards.md

 | **MsgWithdrawFromTier** (claim) | Position **deleted** | Not an update; the position is removed after tokens are sent to the owner. |
 | **Validator leaves active set** (jailed, unbonding, removed) | No mandatory update | The delegation still exists in staking (the validator may be jailed, unbonding, or unbonded).
 The position’s `Validator` and `DelegatedShares` remain valid; the user can call **MsgTierRedelegate** to move to another validator or **MsgTierUndelegate** to unbond.
 No new block rewards are earned while the validator is inactive. **No automatic position update** is required.
 Optional: if the chain implements auto-undelegate when a validator is removed (e.g. for safety), then when that unbonding completes the position is updated as in “Unbonding completes” above. |

-**Summary:** Delegation state (`Validator`, `DelegatedShares`) is updated on delegate, on unbonding completion, and on redelegation completion.
-Exit state is updated on trigger exit.
+**Summary:** Delegation state (`Validator`, `DelegatedShares`) is updated on delegate, on unbonding completion (only after exit-triggered undelegate), and on redelegation completion.
+Exit state is updated on trigger exit. **Undelegate is only allowed after trigger exit** so tier lockers stay delegated until they leave.
 Reward state (`LastBonusAccrual`) is updated on withdraw rewards. **Add to position** updates `AmountLocked` (and delegation state if already delegated). **Slashing** requires updating `AmountLocked` (and possibly `DelegatedShares`) so the position reflects the current value of the delegation and bonus/payout are correct.
-When a **validator leaves the set**, the position is not updated automatically; the user redelegates or undelegates.
+When a **validator leaves the set**, the user should redelegate (undelegate is only allowed when exiting).

 #### Add to position: what is updated (MsgAddToTierPosition)